Tajikistan travel guide

 The crossing points on the Tajik/Kyrgyz border at Guliston (Isfara region), Avchikalacha (Sughd region) and Kizil Art (Gorno-Badakhshan region) are open to British nationals.
 The border at Karamik (Jirgatol region) is currently only open to Tajik and Kyrgyz nationals.

 The crossing points on the Tajik/Uzbek border at Bratstvo (Tursunzade region), and at Fotehobod and Patar/Rabot (Sughd region) are open to British nationals holding visas.
+The Tajik authorities have announced that the border crossing between Panjakent and Samarkand (Uzbekistan) is going to open in March 2018.
+There is no further information at this time.

 Terrorist attacks in Tajikistan can’t be ruled out.